Sarracenia (Pitcher Plant or Trumpet Pitcher)

 No fertiliser of any kind needs to normally be provided to your Pitcher Plants.
 They're experts at dealing with nutrient-poor situations and this is why they've evolved to capture insects.

-All the nutrients they'll need will come from their own ability to trap pray within the pitchers and you don't need to give them anything extra.
-If you never get any insets in your home (lucky you!), then consider putting your plant outside for a few weeks or so during the Summer and they'll catch ample food during this time.
+All the nutrients they'll need will come from their own ability to trap prey within the pitchers and you don't need to give them anything extra.
+If you never get any insects in your home (lucky you!), then consider putting your plant outside for a few weeks or so during the Summer and they'll catch ample food during this time.

 You seldom need to repot a Sarracenia into a bigger pot unless the container you're starting with is very small.